Mango Cake with Chocolate Sauce and Cream

 The very talented Shaheen of Allotment 2 Kitchen is hosting We Should Cocoa this month and has chosen that most sunshiny of fruits mango.

-With a very out of date tin of mango puree and jar of chocolate sauce, both in need of using up, I am submitting this to Credit Crunch Munch which is hosted by Janice of Farmersgirl Kitchen.
+As I had a very out of date tin of mango puree and a jar of chocolate sauce which I needed to use up, I’m submitting this mango chocolate cake to Credit Crunch Munch.
+It’s hosted by Janice of Farmersgirl Kitchen this month.